-In the first half of the current term, the Company borrowed 4.5 billion yen as working capital, including funds used for coronavirus response.
+In the first half of the term ending March 2021, the Company borrowed 4.5 billion yen as working capital, including funds used for coronavirus response.
 Inventories increased slightly as the Company secured a certain level of inventory position.
 Meanwhile, accounts receivable decreased as sales of service-inclusive products decreased.